Felt is a thick non-woven, weft-free, warp-free, inexpensive fabric material that is also highly water-resistant.

 Types of Felt

 Natural felt is made using natural plant-based or animal-based fiber sources.
-Felt made of wool, furs, and cotton are some of the most common natural felts.
+Felt made of wool, furs, and cotton are some of the best felt for laser cutting.

 Synthetic felts are made using artificially synthesized fibers.
 Felt made of acrylic and rayon-based fibers are some of the most common synthetic felts.